A MAJOR ANNUAL

 Here's a list of links which may be of interest to Navion owners:

-ACK EMMA / Ripley Quinby III
+ACK EMMA LLC / Ripley Quinby III

-The best way is to click here to send me an e-mail, or phone me at (203) 798-6622 or (203) 431-9056.
+The best way to contact me is to click here to send me an e-mail, or phone me at (203) 798-6622 or (203) 431-9056.

 I'm always happy to meet with Navion owners, or potential owners, at Danbury airport in western Connecticut.
 "Ack Emma" is World War I British phonetic for "Air Mechanic".